fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [ShaunLawrie/PwshSyntaxHighlight](https://github.com/ShaunLawrie/PwshSyntaxHighlight) - 🌈 Render PowerShell in the Terminal with Syntax Highlighting
 - [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
 Made with ❤️ by @last0x00 and @dottor_morte
 - [DanysysTeam/PS-SFTA](https://github.com/DanysysTeam/PS-SFTA) - PowerShell Set File Type Association
 - [ShaunLawrie/PwshSpectreConsole](https://github.com/ShaunLawrie/PwshSpectreConsole) - 👻 PwshSpectreConsole is an opinionated wrapper for the awesome Spectre.Console library